sashakid/ios-guide/README.md

 __Uses and Limitations__

 Delegation is a common design in the Cocoa frameworks.
 Many classes in the AppKit and UIKit frameworks send messages to delegates, including `NSApplication`, `UIApplication`, `UITableView`, and several subclasses of `NSView`.
-Some classes in the Foundation framework, such as `NSXMLParser` and a NSStream, also maintain delegates.
+Some classes in the Foundation framework, such as `NSXMLParser` and a `NSStream`, also maintain delegates.
 You should always use a class’s delegation mechanism instead of subclassing the class, unless the delegation methods do not allow you to accomplish your goal.
 Although you can dynamically change the delegate, only one object can be a delegate at a time.
 Thus if you want multiple objects to be informed of a particular program event at the same time, you cannot use delegation.
 However, you can use the notification mechanism for this purpose.
 A delegate automatically receives notifications from its delegating framework object as long as the delegate implements one or more of the notification methods declared by the framework class.
 See the discussion of notifications in the Observer pattern.
 Delegating objects in AppKit do not retain their delegates or data sources.